locustio/locust/docs/quickstart.rst

     $ locust -f locust_files/my_locust_file.py --master

-and then we would start an arbitrary number of slave processes:
+and then we would start an arbitrary number of worker processes:

 .. code-block:: console

-    $ locust -f locust_files/my_locust_file.py --slave
+    $ locust -f locust_files/my_locust_file.py --worker

-If we want to run Locust distributed on multiple machines we would also have to specify the master host when starting the slaves (this is not needed when running Locust distributed on a single machine, since the master host defaults to 127.0.0.1):
+If we want to run Locust distributed on multiple machines we would also have to specify the master host when starting the workers (this is not needed when running Locust distributed on a single machine, since the master host defaults to 127.0.0.1):

 .. code-block:: console

-    $ locust -f locust_files/my_locust_file.py --slave --master-host=192.168.0.100
+    $ locust -f locust_files/my_locust_file.py --worker --master-host=192.168.0.100

 Parameters can also be set in a `config file <https://github.com/bw2/ConfigArgParse#config-file-syntax>`_ (locust.conf or ~/.locust.conf) or in env vars, prefixed by LOCUST\_